Dongchenl/caer/README.md

 File Name | Main Usage
 ------------ | -------------
 dsnn.c | The main function.
-It is called in the main loop of caer. dsnn.h | Define the parameters. basic.h | Define the basic low-level functions. encode_neuron.h | Encode the address of silicon neurons.
+It is called in the main loop of Caer. dsnn.h | Define the parameters. basic.h | Define the basic low-level functions. encode_neuron.h | Encode the address of silicon neurons.